 Gavin Petersen, a 16-year veteran of NCAA Division I coaching, enters his fourth season at Utah and his first season as the associate head coach.
 He primarily works with the post players while also coordinating Utah’s defense.

-Since coming to Utah in 2015-16, Petersen has been a part of the staff that has led the Utes to three straight postseason appearances, three consecutive seasons receiving votes in the Top 25 polls and two 18-win seasons.
+Since coming to Utah in 2015-16, Petersen has been a part of the staff that has led the Utes to three postseason appearances, two 18-win seasons, a 20-win season and its first AP ranking since 2008.

 In 2017-18, the Utes finished the season ranked No. 30 in the NCAA in rebounding margin with his two posts ranked in the top-10 in the league in rebounds per game.
 He coached Huff to a standout season in the Pac-12, ranking in the top-12 in scoring, field goal percentage and free throw percentage along with blocks, offensive, defensive and total rebounds per game.